berberman/arch-hs/README.md

         description:
           You can disable the use of the `containers` package using `-f-containers`.

-          Disabing this is an unsupported configuration, but it may be useful for accelerating builds in sandboxes for expert users.
+          Disabling this is an unsupported configuration, but it may be useful for accelerating builds in sandboxes for expert users.
         default: True
         isManual: True
     ⚐ distributive: